100 percent of our graduates matched with a residency of their choice in 2017.

 - Rotations in MSK Radiology, Cardiology, Orthopedics, Sports Nutrition and more

-Campbell Medicine’s NMM Plus-One Residency is a one year AOA certified program that residents may enter after completion of a primary AOA approved residency.
+Campbell University School of Osteopathic Medicine’s NMM Plus-One Residency is a one year program accredited by the American Osteopathic Association (AOA) for which residents may compete after completion of a primary AOA accredited residency or an osteopathically recognized residency program accredited through the ACGME.

-Our NMM Plus-one program exposes the resident to a variety of inpatient and outpatient consultative services.
-Hospital, out-patient and classroom teaching responsibilities are a vital aspect of the NMM/OMM resident’s training.
+This mission is accomplished through training the resident in a variety of inpatient and outpatient consultative services.
+Additionally, residents will receive formal faculty development and experience in educational delivery through classroom teaching responsibilities as a vital aspect of the resident’s training.

 Residents successfully completing this program are eligible to take the American Osteopathic Board of Neuromusculoskeletal Medicine (AOBNMM) specialty board examinations.